A book on ethics and philosophy of values

 Thus, I believe we can return to the solution we previously set aside: beauty is an empty concept, devoid of meaning in itself, and can be reduced entirely to the concept of value.

-Returning to our example, a man of no value (a murderer) may still be handsome.
-Shouldn't we distinguish between beauty and value?
-We can explain this situation as follows.
+To return to our example: a man of low moral value (a murderer) may still appear handsome.
+Doesn’t this require us to distinguish between beauty and value?
+This situation can be explained as follows.

-There is no beauty in this man, as beauty is an empty concept.
-However, two significant elements in him hold great value for me: his square chin conveys power, and his blue eyes suggest gentleness.
-Softness and power are two meaningful concepts, unlike beauty.
+There is no inherent 'beauty' in this man, as beauty is an empty concept.
+However, two elements in him hold significant value for me: his square chin conveys strength, and his blue eyes suggest gentleness.
+Softness and power are meaningful qualities, unlike beauty.

-Since I find these qualities valuable, I take great pleasure in contemplating this man.
-However, another element—his meanness—carries a very negative value for me.
-In my final assessment, I deem him worthless.
+Because I find these qualities valuable, I derive pleasure in contemplating this man.
+Yet, another element—his cruelty—carries a negative value for me.
+In my final assessment, I regard him as devoid of overall worth.

-In this situation, the pleasure I take in contemplating this man is not aesthetic pleasure from his beauty, but axiological pleasure from the value of certain elements I perceive in him.
+In this situation, the pleasure I take in contemplating this man is not an aesthetic pleasure derived from beauty, but an axiological pleasure derived from the value of specific elements I observe in him.

 Thus, we can summarise our proposal: so-called aesthetic pleasure is, ultimately, just axiological pleasure, derived not from beauty, but from the value of the object.